Best Organic Tea Brands

 When your tea gets shipped out to you, Arbor Teas makes sure to avoid shipping by plane to lower carbon emissions.
 Instead, their teas are transported by sea freight when shipped overseas.

 Domestic shipments are transported via truck, not plane, as air transit generates much more carbon emissions than ground transport.

-I personally want to try their green tea blends.
-I can feel good about a lot of things while sipping their tea, that’s for sure!
+I can feel good about a lot of things while sipping their organic tea, that’s for sure!

-I’ve tried Pukka tea, and I was not disappointed.
+I’ve tried Pukka organic tea, and it was pretty darn tasty.
 They have so many options to choose from and they’re relatively easy to find in stores.

 It’s important to use organic ingredients because organic farming greatly reduces greenhouse gas emissions, combats climate change and provides a habitat for wildlife.

-Yogi teas are so easy to find in your local supermarket or health food store!
+Yogi eco teas are so easy to find in your local supermarket or health food store!

 The teas come in a cardboard box which is printed using vegetable-based inks.
-Each tea bag is wrapped in a compostable paper wrapper, which is amazing.
-Plus, the actual tea bag itself is fully compostable!
+How cool is that?!?!

 After you’re done drinking your tea, you can plop the bag right into your compost pail.
 Isn’t that what dreams are made of?

 Not to mention the ingredients are great too – they only use organic ingredients and a vast majority of their teas are USDA certified organic.